Abertay-University-SDI/ipxe-uefi/README.md

 ```

 The resulting ipxe.efi file is the bootloader defined in the DHCP config.
-This allows for true UEFI network boot as well as boot of local GPT partitions.
-Everything was rigorously tested on the most modern operating systems and hardware available.
+This allows for true UEFI network boot as well as graceful hand off to local GPT partitions.
+Everything was rigorously tested on the most modern operating systems and hardware available at the time of writing.

 Within the embed.ipxe file various operating perameters are defined: